 The fit-for-purpose strategy, a winning approach in the digital space

 Every business in the media space has its very own background and trajectory for the future.
-Although there’s no one-size-fits-all solution for success, a customized governance model paired with a fit-for-purpose strategy could enable organizations to compete successfully in the digital space; and have a chance at standing out by leveraging its original, inherent strengths.
+Although there’s no one-size-fits-all solution for success, a customized governance model paired with a fit-for-purpose strategy could enable organizations to compete successfully in the digital space; and have a chance at standing out by leveraging their original, inherent strengths.

 To operate in the app economy, three core components must be considered by organizations that seek to jump on the transformation path:

-- The analytics component aimed at performing in-depth analyses.
+- The analytics component is aimed at performing in-depth analyses.
 It involves combining the architectural output (where the action takes place) with outside data, the purpose being to develop real-time intelligence for a brand new operational model.

 To win big, the key is to embrace change